rriemann/blog/_posts/2009-11-19-cacert_in_kmail.markdown

 Remeber: Imported is not the same as working/usable. ;)

-Add "disable-trusted-cert-crl-check" to the end of the file "~/.gnupg/gpgsm.conf" and "allow-mark-trusted" to the (new) file "pg-agent.conf".
+Add "disable-trusted-cert-crl-check" to the end of the file "~/.gnupg/gpgsm.conf" and "allow-mark-trusted" to the (new) file "gpg-agent.conf".

 Now you need to restart your PC.
 After login you will be asked if you want to trust your single installed root certificates.
 Pay attention on "support@cacert.org" and answer with yes.